dptools/dpdash/README-PNL.md

 ### Configure

-Add and enable at least one configuration from the left taskbar.
+Add and enable at least one configuration by selecting "Configure" from the left taskbar.

+You may create a new configuration by clicking the "Add a configuration manually" button in the bottom-right corner of the Configuration page.

+Alternatively, to upload a configuration from a JSON file, you may use the "Uplaod configuration file" button in the bottom-right corner of the Configuration page.
+The JSON file you upload must match the [schema detailed here](https://github.com/PREDICT-DPACC/dpdash/wiki/Configuration-schema).

 ### Quit